About Lesbian / Gay Couple Counselling (Hampshire)

 Weekly sessions can also help with budgeting, arranging baby sitting, and provides a weekly sanctuary where the couple focuses on their relationship.

-Do any of these situations seem familiar to you, your partner, or both of you?
+Do any of these situations seem familiar to either of you?

 - A sense that the reasons for staying in the relationship have become lost (to one or both of you).